2/15/23

 ****Working Girl (1988 rent) starring Harrison Ford, Sigourney Weaver, and Melanie Griffith.
 Deception and a love triangle with a solid soundtrack by Carly Simon.

-**Silver Linings Playbook (2012 on Hulu) based on a book, stars Bradley Cooper and Jennifer Lawrence (won an oscar for this role), with Robert De Niro, Jacki Weaver, Chris Tucker, Anupam Kher, John Ortiz and Julia Stiles in supporting roles.
+**Silver Linings Playbook (2012 on Max) based on a book, stars Bradley Cooper and Jennifer Lawrence (won an oscar for this role), with Robert De Niro, Jacki Weaver, Chris Tucker, Anupam Kher, John Ortiz and Julia Stiles in supporting roles.

-***How Stella Got Her Groove Back (1998 on Starz) adapted from Terry McMillan’s best-selling 1996 novel of the same title.
+***How Stella Got Her Groove Back (1998 on Hulu) adapted from Terry McMillan’s best-selling 1996 novel of the same title.
 The film stars Angela Bassett, Taye Diggs (in his film debut), Whoopi Goldberg, and Regina King.

 ***Long Shot (2019 on Hulu) The plot follows a journalist (Seth Rogen) who reunites with his former babysitter (Charlize Theron), now the United States Secretary of State.
 Love and politics are complicated.